 It’s important to say that personality profiling isn’t just used for recruitment.
 It can be utilised for appraising existing staff, team working and even coaching or developing existing staff, including the senior leadership teams.

-In simplistic terms, you can think of the difference between the two as ability assessments telling you what they can do now, whereas behavioral profiling tells you what they can be in the future.
+In simplistic terms, you can think of the difference between the two as ability assessments telling you what they can do now, whereas behavioural profiling tells you what they can be in the future.
 DiSC, in particular, offers something crucially important to employers and employees alike.
-Rather than it separating people from data, it uses data to help someone learn about themselves to improve how they work.
+Rather than it separating people from data, it uses data to help someone learn about themselves to improve how they work together.

 When you take that on a larger scale you can find ways of making teams work better together and help managers make the right choices, based on evidence that is thorough and validated.

-A recent McKinsey report suggests as part of the subject physiological safety "Leaders can build psychological safety by creating the right climate, mindsets, and behaviors within their teams"
+A recent McKinsey report suggests as part of the subject physiological safety "Leaders can build psychological safety by creating the right climate, mindsets, and behaviours within their teams"